top of page

 • Instagram

-In-Situ has a Board of volunteers made up of artists, creative and business professionals and people who live and work in Pendle.
-The board also includes one representative from the team.
-Our Board support the team at a distance, sharing knowledge and interests and with mentoring and advice where needed.
+We have a rotating Chair at our meetings and working groups for supporting the work of the core team.
+Our Board members share knowledge and interests and offer mentoring and advice where needed.
 They also play a part in co-shaping the policy, practice and collective vision of In-Situ and our flat organisational structure, which we explore together at two annual staff and board days.

 Eva Sajovic is a Slovene artist working across live art, installation, and social practice.